Allowable Gross Weight Map

 Full size map that will print on 11"x17" page

 Full size map split in half to print on two 8 1/2"x11" pages

 Reduced size map to fit on one 8 1/2"x11" page

 Union Pacific continues to implement a process to help eliminate damage to rail infrastructure that can occur from the shipment of rail cars that exceed the maximum recommended gross weight.
-While much of Union Pacific's system is approved for the heavy axle rail cars that can handle up to 286,000 lbs. or 315,000 lbs. gross weight, in several Union Pacific locations, the track structure – in most cases, bridges – is not capable of adequately handling and distributing this excess weight.
+While much of Union Pacific's system is approved for the heavy axle rail cars that can handle up to 286,000 lbs. or 315,000 lbs. gross weight, in several Union Pacific locations, the track structure – in most cases, bridges – is not capable of adequately handling and distributing this excess weight and may have a restriction of 268,000 lbs.
 These restrictions are required to maintain our commitment to the safe, damage free delivery of our customer's shipments.

 In order to address safety issues and to prevent damage, or potentially catastrophic failure, to track or a bridge structure, the system reviews all cars along with their routes, to determine if the gross weight limitations for that route are exceeded.
-If a car exceeds the gross weight limit for the requested route, it will automatically be placed in hold at origin (the car will show as "HY" on the web site car trace) and will not schedule for movement.
-If this occurs, the customer will be notified by the Overload Group at the NCSC.
+If a car exceeds the gross weight limit for the requested route, it will automatically be placed in hold at origin (the car will show as "HY" on the website car trace) and will not schedule for movement.
+If this occurs, the customer will be notified by the Clearance Team at Union Pacific.
 The customer then has the option to either reduce the load or divert it to another location that can handle the heavier weight.

 Customers that are shipping heavy axle cars should use one of the following options to request an allowable gross weight clearance: